Yorkshire Terrier Lifespan

 Quality of Life

-Prevention-focused care tailored to breed characteristics reduces both health risks and long-term costs.
-Watch for early signs of dental disease, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Yorkshire Terriers are prone to.
+Preventive care calibrated to breed profile, rather than generic pet care, reliably shifts long-term outcomes.
+Watch for early signs of dental disease, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Yorkshire Terriers are prone to.

 Veterinary Care Schedule for Yorkshire Terriers

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Yorkshire Terrier.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings